RodrigoFNascimento/VersionedOpenApi/README.md

 }
 ```

+The documentation should now be available at "/openapi/v1.json" and "/openapi/v2.json".
 All we need now are endpoints!

 ### Minimal API
 Let's add an endpoint that returns it's version, either v1 or v2.